fss1/ntp_checker/README.md

 Stop the ntp service running on reboot with `sysv-rc-conf` (chkconfig is getting old).
 Remove the logging from cron once it has been proven.
+The build scipt will stop ntpd and run this from cron but the suggested /etc/ntp.conf configuration change above is manual but can be left with the Ubuntu default.

+# Timewatch 2

+More features were requested.
+These will be added to 0.0.50 and higher:
++ Ability to restrict email alerts for some servers while still maintaining checking/logging
++ Capture and plot the absolute offset compared to the external reference server
++ SNMP trap to be sent along with the existing email alert

+A restricted servers list, restricted_ntp_servers.txt can be placed in the same directory as the timewatch script.
+Matching items in this list will prevent alerting (but not logging).
+This list is pattern matched with the warning string.
+The server is still tested and logged.
+A match in the list below prevents an alert being sent.
+To be excluded from an alert, the server IP or hostname must match that in the servers list.
+Partial matches such as 192.168 can be used to disable alerts for a subnet.
+Lines beginning with # or space or a new line are ignored.
+This feature was to allow legacy devices to still be monitored while only raising alerts for current high priority services.

+An additonal series, abs_offset has been added to the timewatch database.
+This is the absolute (always positive) difference between the internal server and the external server (NPL or PTB).